Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/Reports/GenAI.md

 - **LLMs** are a subset of **Generative AI** and focus on generating language and understanding context in text-based tasks.
 - **Unsupervised Learning** helps in discovering patterns from unlabelled data and can be used alongside or within generative models to extract insights without prior knowledge of the data's structure.

+Integrate generative AI and unsupervised learning into our current Python script for detecting cloned proposals

+### Current Approach:
+Our existing script uses **TF-IDF** and **cosine similarity** to detect cloned proposals by measuring the textual similarity between them.
+This is a solid foundation using unsupervised learning for proposal comparison.

+### Enhancing with Generative AI:
+To integrate **Generative AI**, we could build upon script in the following ways:

+1. **Variational Autoencoder (VAE)** or **Generative Adversarial Network (GAN)**:
+   - You could use a VAE or a GAN to generate synthetic proposals based on the features learned from the existing dataset.
+This will help you analyze if certain proposals are too close to artificially generated ones, indicating a lack of originality.

+   - For example, you can train a VAE to generate text embeddings of proposals, and compare existing proposals against these generated examples.
+Proposals that are too close to the generated versions may indicate cloning.

+2. **Anomaly Detection**:
+   - By training a VAE to learn the normal patterns in proposal data, you can use it to detect anomalies.
+Proposals that significantly deviate from the generated proposal patterns (or fall within highly similar generated patterns) may be flagged as cloned or suspicious.

+3. **Advanced Clustering**:
+   - You could combine generative AI with clustering techniques (such as **DBSCAN** or **K-Means**) to group proposals based on their learned embeddings.
+Proposals within the same cluster may be more likely to be duplicates or clones.

+### Suggested Generative AI and Unsupervised Learning Section

+#### Generative AI Integration for Clone Detection
+After identifying potential clones through TF-IDF and cosine similarity, we integrated **generative AI** techniques to enhance our analysis.
+A **Variational Autoencoder (VAE)** was trained on the proposal text to generate synthetic proposals.
+These generated proposals allowed us to:
+   - **Compare originality**: By comparing real proposals to the generated ones, we were able to identify proposals that closely mirrored the generated samples, suggesting potential cloning.
+   - **Detect anomalies**: Using the latent space representation from the VAE, we identified anomalies or unusual patterns in proposal similarities that further indicated cloning.

+#### Unsupervised Learning Clustering
+We then applied unsupervised learning techniques to group similar proposals into clusters.
+Using **DBSCAN** on the VAE-generated embeddings allowed us to detect clusters of proposals that were nearly identical.
+Proposals within these clusters were flagged for further manual review.